NadanDev/CISC204-Battleship/README.md

 * Run "run.py"

 Currently the project does allow the user to change the board setup, but not in a user-friendly way. "boards.py" has a boardSetup array that can manipulated to set up any scenario.
-"UI.py" currently only has a showSolutions function which has a showOnlyHits boolean and be changed to show boundary solutions (which are not that interesting).
+"UI.py" currently only has a showSolutions function which has a hideBoundaries boolean and be changed to show boundary solutions (which are not that interesting).

 ## Structure